OpenEvalProject/evals/manuscripts/elife-65543/v1/manuscript.md

 The reference list includes 16 drug–metabolite pairs that are (1) prodrugs, (2) drugs with active or highly active metabolites, and (3) metabolites that have comparable or improved therapeutic properties and are marketed as drugs.
 Our comparison of predicted and experimentally tested drug–metabolite pairs shows that NICEdrug.ch is remarkably able to correctly find approved metabolites and pathways of metabolism for 15 (of 16) drugs in the reference list (Supplementary file 2).
 The only remaining drug that was not processable with NICEdrug.ch platform is cisplatin, an inorganic platinum-based small molecule and hence out of the scope of NICEdrug.

-## Quantitative comparison of recognizing cytotoxicity in bioassay data
+### Quantitative comparison of recognizing cytotoxicity in bioassay data

 Accurate computational prediction of drug toxicity is a major challenge in drug discovery.
 The cytotoxicity assays are the best descriptors of in vitro and clinical toxicity (Webel et al., 2020; Yin et al., 2019).
 Here, we focused on the collection of cytotoxicity bioassay records from PubChem, which have often been used to evaluate accuracy of the computational tools for this means (Svensson et al., 2017; Webel et al., 2020; Yin et al., 2019).
 This PubChem dataset includes high-throughput screening results for 1777 drug candidates (test dataset), of which 108 are labeled toxic and the rest are non-toxic.
 To examine the performance of NICEdrug.ch, we predict the toxicity of the 1777 drug candidates.
 We compute the NICEdrug.ch toxicity score as defined in the manuscript for each molecule in the test dataset.
 Afterwards, we compared the performance of NICEdrug.ch and other computational tools (Svensson et al., 2017; Yin et al., 2019).
 We use the accuracy as a metric, which describes the % of toxic and non-toxic predictions that match the experimental results from the overall set of prediction (Figure 8A).

 ![Figure 8.](https://cdn.elifesciences.org/articles/65543/elife-65543-fig8-v1.jpg)

-**Figure 8.:** A) and drug–enzyme pairs (B, C).(A) Evaluation of NICEdrug.ch toxicity predictions on the test dataset of 1777 drug candidates from PubChem.
+**Figure 8.:** (A) Evaluation of NICEdrug.ch toxicity predictions on the test dataset of 1777 drug candidates from PubChem.
 Y-axis represents the value of a metric, namely accuracy (red), precision (green), recall (blue), and F1 (yellow) based on putative threshold for NICEdrug toxicity score.
 X-axis represents the predicted NICEdrug.ch toxicity score.
 (B) Evaluation of overall performance of NICEdrug.ch and NBI tool in predicting interaction of enzymes and drug pairs in terms of ROC curves and value of AUC.
 (C) Quality of enzymes and drug pairs predictions using NICEdrug.ch in terms of statistical measures including: precision, recall, F1, and accuracy.

 As one can see, with a threshold of 10% NICEdrug toxicity score, we can correctly identify 76 toxic molecules of 108 approved toxic molecules and identify 1126 non-toxic molecules of 1669 approved non-toxic molecules in the test set.
 At a threshold of 74%, accuracy reaches a maximum value of 0.94, and in higher thresholds in consequence of rejecting some true positives, accuracy slightly decreases to 0.937 (for a threshold value of 1).
 Other toxicity prediction tools, based on machine learning (Svensson et al., 2017; Yin et al., 2019), show an accuracy between 0.67 and 0.78 for the same test dataset as reported before (Svensson et al., 2017; Yin et al., 2019).
 Compared to these methods, NICEdrug.ch yields a good prediction quality on molecule toxicity identification, as demonstrated by the high accuracy, high precision, and recall for a threshold of 0.74.